MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 (including what is commonly understood as HDMA i.e. colour gradients) still works.

 Retry?
-There are some complications between Retry and message box patches.
-However, I actually planned this with retry, though you have to enable Retry compatibility in the settings.
-What doesn't work, though, are global messages.
-This is because retry uses the message numbers to determine its state.
-This doesn't mean global messages can't work with retry ever but it does mean you need a separate message number for global messages.
-I didn't include such a compatibility because doing so means I need to make some additional hijacks with the Yoshi message and also guarantees modification for all other message code, alongside taking some freeRAM in the shadow RAM area (which is sparse and suitable for individual variables than the bulk this patch uses).
+I've tested this and as far as I know, it's definitively functional, although you should set "!FixRetry" in the user settings.
+The biggest limitation of retry are global messages.
+The way Retry works is that it uses message numbers to determine its state as well as whether a retry prompt appears rather than.
+Fortunately, Retry only reserves from message 0x08 onwards which translates to four global messages.

 (This also is one of the reasons why the NMI code originally wasn't as optimised as it could be because I need two bytes of freeRAM to preserve the VRAM